4 rules to build the perfect splash page for your WiFi hotspot

 Tanaza features a broad range of authentication methods within its captive portal, i.e. access through email or phone, voucher-based authentication, registration by filling a form and authentication using social networks, aka social login.
 Lately, the extensive use of social media among people led to the spread of social login among the different user login methods adopted by businesses.
 In this way, users can connect to an SSID using Facebook, Twitter, Instagram, Linkedin, etc. In this case, user authentication is completed when the login flow through social networks ends, meaning when the user accepts the terms and conditions requested by the social network, i.e. Facebook.
 The cloud then receives the user device’s request and notifies the access point of the network that the client has authenticated.
 At this point, full network access is granted.
 The following screenshot shows the Tanaza dashboard containing a connected client, who authenticated through the social login provided by Tanaza using his Twitter account.

 Typical use case: any business whose goal is to boost its social visibility and increase its brand awareness leveraging the power of social media.
 A bar, for instance, could ask its visitors to like its Facebook page or to share their position to gain more visibility among other Facebook users.
 Also, a well-working wifi enhances the possibilities to gain positive reviews about your business on websites like TripAdvisor and Yelp.
+Read these instructions to learn how to setup a Tanaza built-in login page with social login.

 How to track performance of video advertisements in the Wi-Fi login page

 Nowadays, having a YouTube channel for a company is an interesting tool to be attractive and get higher visibility on the internet.
-The video content can be really diversified: tutorial, demonstration, presentation of a new product, event promotion, presentation of your company etc.
+The video content can be really diversified: tutorial, demonstration, presentation of a new product, event promotion, presentation of your company etc. Tanaza allows you to add YouTube videos to your login page, for advertising or promotions.
+To analyse the performance or your video, you advise you to use the YouTube Analytics tool (or your Vimeo Analytics) together with the Tanaza analytics dashboard.

 THE YOUTUBE ANALYTICS TOOL